 - Turnover and Profit of Business: This has a direct bearing on the repayment capacity of the business with respect to available loans.
 Typically higher profits/turnover make it easier for businesses to get additional loans.

-How can I Improve the CIBIL Rank?
+How can I Improve my CIBIL Rank?

 The following are some key actions that can help you improve the CIBIL Rank as these get recorded in your commercial CIBIL report:

-- Always pay loan EMIs and other outstanding dues on time to maintain a good repayment history.
+- Always pay the loan EMIs and other outstanding dues on time to maintain a good repayment history.

 - Try to maintain a low credit utilization ratio to improve the company’s creditworthiness.